 We evaluate the impact of our programmes carefully, tracking the positive outcomes for the artists and young people taking part.
 We measure what is changing and build on what we learn, so that we can develop and grow our programmes.

-Here’s what we did last year to support minoritised young people and musicians to realise their creative potential, through our programmes of music education and artist career development.
+In our annual report you can read more about what we did to support minoritised young people and musicians to realise their creative potential, through our music education and artist career development programmes.

-Kaleel was 15 when he was invited to attend our first ever Future Sound programme back in 2018.
+Kaleel was 15 when he was invited to attend our first ever Future Sound programme.
 He had spent some time in care and had come to the school as part of a managed move, due to behavioural needs.
 While he could play an instrument, he wasn’t keen on continuing with music, and his foster parents were worried about him and concerned for his future.

-Future Sound 2018 was headed up by KOKOROKO, and the band members worked closely with Kaleel to re-engage him in music.
+The Future Sound programme Kaleel attended was headed up by KOKOROKO, and the band members worked closely with him to re-engage him in music.
 He took part in the end-of-project gig at Church of Sound, which his foster mother attended.
 She was delighted to see him enjoying it and so engaged in the project.
 His teacher felt that the project gave him the confidence to realise that music was a career that he could do.

 Two years later, Kaleel bumped into one the organisers of the Church of Sound gig, Spencer Martin, and told him how much he had enjoyed the project and the gig and how much it had inspired him to go onto study music and the impact it had had on him.
 He had applied for and been successful in gaining a place on a competitive BTEC in a Music Production course, at the start of his pathway to pursuing a career in music.